oracle/node-oracledb/doc/src/api_manual/connection.rst

     since network or database failure may occur in the interval between ``ping()`` and ``execute()`` calls.

-    Pinging requires a :ref:`round-trip <roundtrips>` to the database so unnecessary ``ping()`` calls should be avoided.
+    Pinging requires a :ref:`round-trip <roundtrips>` to the database.
+So, unnecessary ``ping()`` calls should be avoided.

     If ``ping()`` returns an error, the application should close the